L0bstr/tcp-server/README.md

 # Tcp server

-Simple tcp server in C.
+The core understaning of how a tcp server works in c.

 ## Server workflow